Are you interested in one of our biggest threat to the performances of our websites, I’m. One of the biggest threats is DDoS Attacks.

-One company that do analysis on web traffic is CloudFlare, on their blog they write about what they have seen, last winter CloudFlare tracked and analyzed a DDoS attack, that you can read about in this article Winter of Whopping Weekend DDoS Attacks where CloudFlare were seeing 400 Gbps attacks occurring mostly at the weekends.
-CloudFlare analysis was that the attackers were busy with something else during the week.
+One company that does analysis on web traffic is Cloudflare, on their blog they write about what they have seen, last winter Cloudflare tracked and analyzed a DDoS attack, that you can read about in this article Winter of Whopping Weekend DDoS Attacks where CloudFlare were seeing 400 Gbps attacks occurring mostly at the weekends.
+Cloudflare analysis was that the attackers were busy with something else during the week.

 A new pattern has emerged accordingly to CloudFlare, attackers aren’t taking the week off, but they do seem to be working regular hours – you can find more analysis in this article – The Daily DDoS: Ten Days of Massive Attacks